-To support the University mission of preparing students for Christian service and leadership throughout the world, the Department will equip students for personal and professional contribution to families and communities in a global society, with commitment to building and maintaining relationships made diverse by cultural, personal and social characteristics.
+To support the University mission of preparing students for Christian service and leadership throughout the world, the program will equip students for personal and professional contribution to families and communities in a global society, with commitment to building and maintaining relationships made diverse by cultural, personal and social characteristics.

-The Department through its programs of instruction, service/learning, and partnership with community-based programs, will provide the student with a foundation that combines a Christian value base with the theories, principles, and practices of one or more academic disciplines.
+The major through its programs of instruction, service/learning, and partnership with community-based programs, will provide the student with a foundation that combines a Christian value base with the theories, principles, and practices of one or more academic disciplines.
 The resulting attitudes, knowledge and skills will promote student life success in:

 - Providing educational, remedial and rehabilitative services to families and communities;